Glitter Heat Transfer Vinyl: Made Easy

 Methodology: Before unloading your design from your machine, swap the blade for a sketch pen and have the machine draw the design with a sketch pen.
 This will leave you with a visible outline that you can then use to weed.

 My results: I did not attempt this.
-I was putting my design on a lightly colored hat and did not have another hat, nor more heat transfer to do it all over again should the pen bleed through the vinyl or show on the inside of the hat.
-I’d give this a go with dark vinyl and dark vinyl, but probably not otherwise.
+I was putting my design on a light-colored hat and did not have another hat, nor more heat transfer vinyl to do it all over again should the pen bleed through the vinyl or show on the inside of the hat.
+I’d give this a go with dark iron-on and dark fabric, but probably not otherwise.

 Verdict: Plausible.